March 15, 2022

 All these subfields of AI are technically connected with machine learning and tap into its algorithms, as they aim at teaching machines to develop such skills through experience (for example, by training systems with millions of pictures or texts so that they can start to recognize recurring features).
 These capabilities can be applied to HR management in a variety of ways, including:

-Regarding staff well-being and empowerment, several major institutions have already embraced this embodiment of digital transformation and achieved very promising results by implementing AI in the workplace.
+Regarding staff well-being and empowerment, several major institutions have already embraced this embodiment of digital transformation and achieved very promising results by implementing AI solutions in the workplace.
 Deloitte's 2021 HR intelligent assistants study, for example, reported that the implementation of HR intelligent assistants enabled a global bank to reduce response times by 50% and significantly improve employee satisfaction.

 Chatbots can be great helpers and conversation partners, but they're not the only "artificial employees" that are spreading in the HR field as a result of digital transformation.
 As you might expect, we are not referring to the aforementioned replicants, but to robotic process automation (RPA) bots.